 “In a democracy,” the Greek historian Herodotus wrote, “there is, first, that most splendid of virtues, equality before the law.”
 It was true that Cleisthenes’ demokratia abolished the political distinctions between the Athenian aristocrats who had long monopolized the political decision-making process and the middle- and working-class people who made up the army and the navy (and whose incipient discontent was the reason Cleisthenes introduced his reforms in the first place).
-However, the “equality” Herodotus described was limited to a small segment of the Athenian population.
-For example, in Athens in the middle of the 4th century there were about 100,000 citizens (Athenian citizenship was limited to men and women whose parents had also been Athenian citizens), about 10,000 metoikoi, or “resident foreigners” and 150,000 slaves.
+However, the “equality” Herodotus described was limited to a small segment of the Athenian population in Ancient Greece.
+For example, in Athens in the middle of the 4th century there were about 100,000 citizens (Athenian citizenship was limited to men and women whose parents had also been Athenian citizens), about 10,000 metoikoi, or “resident foreigners,” and 150,000 slaves.
 Out of all those people, only male citizens who were older than 18 were a part of the demos, meaning only about 40,000 people could participate in the democratic process.

-Athenian democracy was made up of three important institutions.
+Athenian democracy was a direct democracy made up of three important institutions.
 The first was the ekklesia, or Assembly, the sovereign governing body of Athens.
 Any member of the demos--any one of those 40,000 adult male citizens--was welcome to attend the meetings of the ekklesia, which were held 40 times per year in a hillside auditorium west of the Acropolis called the Pnyx.
 (Only about 5,000 men attended each session of the Assembly; the rest were serving in the army or navy or working to support their families.)
 At the meetings, the ekklesia made decisions about war and foreign policy, wrote and revised laws and approved or condemned the conduct of public officials.
 (Ostracism, in which a citizen could be expelled from the Athenian city-state for 10 years, was among the powers of the ekklesia.)
 The group made decisions by simple majority vote.

 The second important institution was the boule, or Council of Five Hundred.
 The boule was a group of 500 men, 50 from each of ten Athenian tribes, who served on the Council for one year.
 Unlike the ekklesia, the boule met every day and did most of the hands-on work of governance.
 It supervised government workers and was in charge of things like navy ships (triremes) and army horses.
 It dealt with ambassadors and representatives from other city-states.
 Its main function was to decide what matters would come before the ekklesia.
 In this way, the 500 members of the boule dictated how the entire democracy would work.